luweiguo511china/readme/readme_iadc.md

 - cgm failure item
 - PTI not used
 - PC05 use as button (port C/D), not support simple button.
-- OTA not support due to flash size. may need lmza to support this on BG22 with 512k flash.
+- OTA is not supported, due to flash size limitation. may need lmza to support this on BG22 with 512k flash.

 ## Reference ##
 - DAC70501 [data sheet](https://www.ti.com/lit/ds/symlink/dac70501.pdf)